asayler/aisforairship/content/posts/2024_spring_power_outage/index.md

 both the batteries.
 The lower graph shows the state of charge of each battery.
 The red vertical lines indicate when the power was cut and restored by Xcel.
 The yellow rectangles show the periods we were running off solar power alone.
-The reminder of the graph is when we were running off battery power.
+The remainder of the graph is when we were running off battery power.
 Positive inverter power shows when power is flowing from the batteries or solar panels to the house or grid.
 Negative inverter power is when the batteries are being charged